TwilioDevEd/client-quickstart-node/README.md

 # Twilio Client Quickstart for Node.js
 ![](https://github.com/TwilioDevEd/client-quickstart-node/workflows/Node.js/badge.svg)

-> We are currently in the process of updating this sample template.
-If you are encountering any issues with the sample, please open an issue at [github.com/twilio-labs/code-exchange/issues](https://github.com/twilio-labs/code-exchange/issues) and we'll try to help you.
+> This template is part of Twilio CodeExchange.
+If you encounter any issues with this code, please open an issue at [github.com/twilio-labs/code-exchange/issues](https://github.com/twilio-labs/code-exchange/issues).

 ## About